sbhave123/Instacart-dispute-assistant/README.md

 A customer who says all the right things but whose shopper GPS places them at the delivery address for 4 minutes gets a **lower** confidence score than their chat account alone would suggest.
 A customer with a weak chat account but a delivery photo showing the wrong building gets a **higher** score. **The conversation is the front door; the backend signals are the verification layer.**

 In this prototype, the backend signals are **mocked**.
 In production, they would be pulled from Instacart's existing shopper telemetry, photo storage, and order management systems — none of which require new data collection, only new integration.

-### How to frame this in an interview

-*"The chat evidence alone is gameable, and I'd be skeptical of any system that relies on it exclusively.
-The confidence score in this prototype is designed to be a function of both what the customer says and what the system already knows — GPS, photo metadata, scan records, account history.
-A customer who says all the right things but whose shopper GPS places them at the address for 4 minutes gets a lower confidence score than one whose delivery photo shows the wrong building.
-The conversation is the intake; the backend signals are the verdict."*

-This is the strongest PM talking point in the project — it shows you anticipated the obvious attack on your own idea and designed a system that does not collapse under it.

 ---